ansible/ansible-hub-ui/README.md

 # Ansible Automation Hub UI

 Frontend for Ansible Automation Hub.
-The backend for this project can be [found here](https://github.com/ansible/galaxy-dev/)
+The backend for this project can be [found here](https://github.com/ansible/galaxy_ng/)

-## Setting up Your Dev Environment
+# Setting up Your Dev Environment

+## Develop using Docker Compose (Recommended)

+This project can now be run as a container alongside the API.
+Just follow the instructions on the [ansibe/galaxy_ng wiki](https://github.com/ansible/galaxy_ng/wiki/Development-Setup).

+## Develop without containers

 This app can be developed in standalone mode or insights mode.
 Insights mode compiles the app to be run on the Red Hat cloud services platform (insights) and requires access to the Red Hat VPN as well as the insights proxy.
 Standalone mode only requires a running instance of the galaxy API for the UI to connect to.